Soomeetech/alx-system_engineering-devops/0x01-shell_permissions/README.md

-wriiting script that set mode for a file writing script that gives referencoe script for directory permission wriiting that set permissions for dir
+wriiting script that set mode for a file writing script that gives referencoe script for directory permission writing that set permissions for dir writing script that change group